-Claim 1 ReadingStudents can read closely and analytically to comprehend a range of increasingly complex literary and informational texts.Claim 2 WritingStudents can produce effective writing for a range of purposes and audiences.Claim 3 ListeningStudents can employ effective speaking and listening skills for a range of purposes and audiences.
-Overall Claim for Grades 3-8 Claim 1 Reading range of increasingly complex literary and informational texts.
+Overall Claim for Grades 3-8 Students can demonstrate progress toward college and career readiness in English language arts and literacy.
+Claim 1 Reading Students can read closely and analytically to comprehend a range of increasingly complex literary and informational texts.
 Claim 2 Writing Students can produce effective writing for a range of purposes and audiences.
-Claim 3 Listening Students can employ effective speaking and listening skills for a Claim 2 writing and audiences.
-Claim 3 Listening Students can employ effective speaking and listening skills for a Claim 1 Reading Claim 2 Writing Claim 4 Research Students can engage in research/inquiry to investigate topics, and to analyze, integrate, and present information.

-CT, Claims 2 and 4 are combined into one reporting category.
+Claim 3 Listening Students can employ effective speaking and listening skills for a range of purposes and audiences.
+Claim 4 Research Students can engage in research/inquiry to investigate topics, and to analyze, integrate, and present information.
+NOTE: For reporting purposes in CT, Claims 2 and 4 are combined into one reporting category.

 Because the ELA Performance Task is no longer administered as part of the Connecticut Smarter Balanced Summative Assessment, Claims 2 and 4 can no longer be reported as standalone categories.
 A reporting category, unique to Connecticut, encompasses components of Writing (Claim 2) with Research (Claim 4).
 This reporting category, Writing and Research/Inquiry, cannot be compared to the Smarter Balanced Claim 2 and Claim 4 data from the spring 2015 administration.
-Only Reading (Claim 1) and Listening (Claim 3) are comparable from the 2014-15 to 2015-16 and 2016-17 school years.
+Only Reading (Claim 1) and Listening (Claim 3) are comparable from the 2014-15 to 2015-16, 2016-17, and 2017-18 school years.